ROCprofiler-SDK callback tracing services#

 {

-// after the first iteration, will return ROCPROFILER_STATUS_ERROR_SERVICE_ALREADY_CONFIGURED
+// after the first iteration, returns ROCPROFILER_STATUS_ERROR_SERVICE_ALREADY_CONFIGURED

 rocprofiler_configure_callback_tracing_service(ctx,